BT, TalkTalk or Plusnet for Youview TV?

 - TV Starter (included with TV Plus packages) gives access to six Sky channels - is £5 a month

-- Sky Sports is £32 a month (six channels)
+- Sky Sports is £34 a month (all eight channels)

 - The Kids TV pack (nine live and three on demand channels plus over 200 hours of on demand episodes) is £5 a month